Quality stacks to empower your creativity

 Some key features of UsefulStack include the following:

 - Allows you to apply class selector names to a block of content in a page.
-Useful if you're seeking to apply custom CSS code to elements in your page or if you need to make parts of your page editable using a CMS (content management system) like Surreal, Cushy or Unify.
+Useful if you're seeking to apply custom CSS code to elements in your page or if you need to make parts of your page editable using a CMS (content management system) like Surreal or Cushy.

 - Apply differing amounts of padding and margin around a stack.
 Plus the ability to specify the units of measurement used and opt to use more fluid, proportional units like percentages (brilliant in responsive page designs).